Harry Beautyman: Peterborough United

 On 24 November 2014, Beautyman signed on loan with Football League One club Peterborough United, with a view to a permanent move in January 2015.
 He made his Football League debut as a substitute in the 3–0 home defeat to Bristol City on 28 November.
 He signed a permanent deal with Peterborough in the January transfer window.

 Northampton Town

 On 21 July 2016, Beautyman signed for Northampton Town on a two-year deal from Peterborough United for a nominal fee.

 Stevenage

 In June 2017, Beautyman joined League Two side Stevenage on a free transfer.
 He scored his first goal for Stevenage in an EFL Trophy tie against Oxford United on 29 August 2017.

 Return to Sutton

 Beautyman re-joined his former club, National League side Sutton United, on a permanent deal on 4 January 2018.
 He signed for Sutton for an undisclosed fee and on a 2 1/2-year contract.

 He made his first appearance on 6 January 2018 in a 2–0 away victory over Gateshead.

+Following relegation at the end of the 2023–24 season, the club announced that Beautyman would be departing the club upon the expiration of his contract.

+Woking

+Following his departure from Sutton United, Beautyman signed for Woking for the 2024–25 season.

+For February 2025 Beautyman received Cards Trust player of the month having passed ten goals for the season.